mattermost/mattermost-test-management/data/test-cases/suite/system-console/user-management/new-ui/test-1.2-search.md

 2. Navigate to System Console > Users.
 3. Click on Filters button
 4. From the Role dropdown select `System Admin` role.
+5. Click on Apply
-5. Verify the search result contains current user in the search results.
+6. Verify the search result contains current user in the search results.
-6. Click on Filters button.
+7. Click on Filters button.
-7. From the Role dropdown select `Member` role.
+8. From the Role dropdown select `Member` role.
-8. Verify the search result contains only users with role Member.
+9. Verify the search result contains only users with role Member.

+Scenario: Search by applying Status Filter

+1. Login into mattermost with admin account.
+2. Navigate to System Console > Users.
+3. Click on Filters button
+4. From the Status dropdown select `Deactivated users` status.
+5. Click on Apply
+6. Verify the search result contains only Deactivated users in the search results.
+7. Click on Filters button.
+8. From the Status dropdown select `Active` status.
+9. Verify the search result contains only Active users in the search results.